By David Lee Sexton, Jr., Bari Sobelson, MS, LMFT, & Hannah Hyde, M.Ed.

 To combat the effects of burnout, Francis (2016) emphasizes the importance of engaging in self-care.
 Take breaks at work, eat and hydrate regularly, and set boundaries to ensure you do not agree to extra work you cannot manage (Francis, 2016).
 In addition, Francis suggests developing a total of five unique coping skills to help deal with daily stressors.
 These can include any hobbies or activities that an individual enjoys or finds comfort in, such as exercise, reading, gardening, mindfulness techniques, or simply getting a solid eight hours of sleep each night.

 One interesting strategy proposed by Spicuzza and De Voe (1982) is engagement in mutual aid groups.
 Mutual aid groups have been described in various ways.
 Perhaps the most applicable description addressing how mutual aid groups can benefit those experiencing burnout in the helping profession comes from Kirschenbaum and Glaser (1978); they indicate that mutual aid groups provide stimulation of ideas, practical advice and assistance from similar individuals, and social support (as cited in Spicuzza and De Voe, 1982).

 One of the most useful structures involves forming a group composed of individuals who all work in the same setting and know what challenges are faced by their peers (Spicuzza and De Voe, 1982).
 In addition, each member should understand the focus and goals of the group, in this case, burnout and its prevention/management.
 Finally, regular meetings are encouraged to ensure that support is offered frequently and continually.

-You can download and print the PDF version of Ways to Combat Burnout!
+Click the image to download and print the PDF Ways to Combat Burnout handout

 Francis, D. C. (2016).
 In your corner: Combating burnout or compassion fatigue.
 Tar Heel Nurse, 78(5), 14.